jtriley-eth/smart-types/docs/src/ch01-03-philosophy.md

 # Philosophy

 No functional type system would be complete without its philosophical document.
+This is not a prerequisite document, though it explains our reasoning and methodology.

-The existence and implementation of Smart Types is intimately related to the Solidity compiler's strengths, weakneses, and blind spots.
+The existence and implementation of Smart Types is intimately related to the Solidity compiler's strengths, weaknesses, and blind spots.
 Over time, application exploitation has pushed Solidity into an identity crisis.
 Being a smart contract domain specific language, it is pushed towards program correctness by the deeply financial nature of smart contracts.
 Exploits carry deeper consequences on a virtual machine whose code is immutable and whose transaction costs incentivizes applications